“If Anyone Has Ears to Hear, Listen (to the Gospel)”

 1. What’s the likely timing of this threat?
 Is God asking me to give it my full and longer attention right now?

-Imminent?
+• Imminent?

-Inevitable?
+• Inevitable?

-Preventable?
+• Preventable?

-Theoretical?
+• Theoretical?

-Honor God?
+• Honor God?

-Help me be safe and thrive?
+• Help us be safe and thrive?

 Paying Attention

-One way we can evaluate whether our attention is well placed is to observe whether the fruits of the spirit grown or blocked.
+One way we can evaluate whether our attention is well placed is to observe whether the fruits of the spirit are grown or blocked.

-In other words, are we becoming more like Christ in our scrolling?
-That is, more self-sacrificing?
-More committed to our neighbor’s thriving?
-More committed to ushering in God’s kingdom on earth as it is in heaven?
+More committed to ushering in God’s reign on earth as it is in heaven?

 Or are we becoming more obsessed with our own selves, suffering, and self-righteous anger?